Manage nodes

 -Running

-: The node is ready and running
+: Node is ready and running

 -Running (Scheduling Disable)